thezzisu-slides/pijs-2022-final-design-report/slides.md

 # Thanks

 - We are honored to take this interesting and fulfilling course
-- As a self-learned developer, it's mind-refreshing to systemically review the language I use everyday, and to correct some incomplete perceptions
+- As a self-learned developer, it's mind-refreshing to systemically review the language I use everyday, and to correct some incomplete perceptions - @thezzisu
-- ...
+- TODO: add another section for thanks
 - Upon the completion of this work, We am grateful to those who have offered us encouragement and support during the course of my study.
 - Special acknowledgment must be given to our respectable teacher whose patient instruction and constructive homeworks are beneficial to us a lot.